 The following program features also contribute to successful student outcomes:

-All Tseng College master's degree programs are delivered in the cohort format, in which participants enter the program and proceed through the course of instruction as a group*.
+All Tseng College master's degree programs are delivered in a cohort format—in which participants enter the program and proceed through the course of instruction as a group*.
 These cohorts typically develop into strong learning communities that both provide valuable support during the program and facilitate career-long networking.
-The cohort format also ensures on-time graduation because cohort members are guaranteed enrollment in all program courses.
+The cohort format also ensures on-time graduation, because cohort members are guaranteed enrollment in all program courses.
+Cohorted programs, as with most programs offered by the College and/or University, feature an intentionally restricted class size in order to best facilitate academic rigor, student access to faculty, and a robust student experience.

 As CSUN students, participants in Tseng College master's degree programs benefit from the university's well-established infrastructure.
 In addition, the Tseng College not only operates its own registration and financial-aid offices but also has dedicated staff members for each program who assist individual students with matters great and small from enrollment through graduation.